 It’s no secret that raising kids can get expensive.
-In fact, the total price tag to raise one child from birth through age 17 now sits at a whopping $233,610 — up 3% from the last year.
+In fact, the total price tag to raise one child from birth through age 17 now sits at a whopping $233,610.

-(For those who are curious, you can tack on an additional $45,370 a year for a private college or $20,090 annually for a public institution if you want to talk about the cost of higher education for your child.)
+(If you’re curious, you can tack on an additional $47,000 a year for a private college or $20,090 annually for a public institution if you want to talk about the cost of higher education for your child.)

 Where does all the money go?